Croatia What to visit

 Peristil Square

 From there, you should head to Braće Radić square (Fruit Square) and Peristil Square.
-Be prepared for the crowds at this square as this is one of the main points of interest in Split.
+Be prepared for the crowds at this square, as this is one of the main points of interest in Split.

-At Peristil Square you will find other points of interest in the city, such as the Saint Domnius Cathedral, or the Diocletian’s Palace.
+At Peristil Square, you will find other points of interest in the city, such as the Saint Domnius Cathedral, or the Diocletian’s Palace.

 💡 EXTRA TIP: It is possible to climb to the top of the cathedral’s bell tower, from where we get one of the best views in Split.
-The ticket costs about 5€.
+The ticket costs 7€.

 Leaving through the Golden Gate of the walled city, we find the giant statue of Grgur Ninski and the Arnir bell tower and chapel.